szmflis/NotesApp/README.md

 Currently looks as intended only on desktop.

 ###### Technologies used
-React, Redux, CSS on the frontend
-Serverside Node.js with MongoDB
+React, Redux, CSS on the frontend, Serverside Node.js with MongoDB

 ## To run on your machine